iskyo0ps/Leetcode_in_rust/README.md

 # Leetcode_in_rust
+Maybe daily update, at less weekly update.
-rewrite the solution of leetcode in rust
+Rewrite the solution of leetcode in rust.